hashicorp/terraform/website/docs/language/values/outputs.html.md

       + some_attribute    = (sensitive)
     }

-Plan: 1 to add, 0 to change, 0 to destroy.
+Plan: 1 to add, 0 to update, 0 to destroy.

 Changes to Outputs:
   + out = (sensitive value)